 Leland F. Wilson has been the President and Chief Executive Officer since 1991.
-The Compensation Committee used the same compensation policy described above for all executive officers to determine Mr. Wilson's fiscal year 2003 compensation.
+The Compensation Committee used the same compensation policy described above for all executive officers to determine Mr. Wilson's fiscal year 2004 compensation.
 In setting both the cash-based and the equity-based elements of Mr. Wilson's compensation, the Compensation Committee considered the company's performance, competitive forces taking into account Mr. Wilson's experience and knowledge, and Mr. Wilson's leadership in achieving our long-term goals.
-The Compensation Committee determined that it was appropriate to increase Mr. Wilson's base salary during fiscal year 2003 from \$420,622 to \$437,413 commencing in January 2003.
-The cash bonus award paid to Mr. Wilson for 2003 was \$73,835 which was not paid until February 2004.
-During fiscal year 2003, he received a stock option grant under our 2001 Stock Option Plan for 100,000 shares.
-These options vest over four years.
-The Compensation Committee believes Mr. Wilson's fiscal year 2003 compensation was fair, relative to the company's performance and Mr. Wilson's individual performance and leadership, and it rewards him for this performance and will serve to retain him as a key employee.
+The Compensation Committee determined that it was appropriate to increase Mr. Wilson's base salary during fiscal year 2004 from \$437,413 to \$456,982 commencing in January 2004.
+Mr. Wilson was also awarded cash bonuses for the fiscal year 2004 in the aggregate amount of \$187,802.
+During fiscal year 2004, he received a stock option grant under our 2001 Stock Option Plan for 100,000 shares of common stock which vests over four years.
+In addition, on April 18, 2005, Mr. Wilson received a stock option grant under our 2001 Stock Option Plan for 50,315 shares of common stock that was fully vested on the date of grant.
+The Compensation Committee believes Mr. Wilson's fiscal year 2004 compensation was fair, relative to the company's performance and Mr. Wilson's individual performance and leadership, and it rewards him for this performance and will serve to retain him as a key employee.